va-big-data-genomics/trellis-mvp-functions/README.md

-# Trellis for Management of VA Million Veteran Program Data & Tasks
+# Trellis for efficient data and task management in the VA Million Veteran Program

 This repository contains the source code for the microservices that run Trellis.
 We recently published a manuscript describing Trellis in detail, that can be found here: <INSERT LINK>